itrcz/ReactRTSP/README.md

-# SRTP to HTML5 bridge
+# RTSP to HTML5 bridge

 ## Full native, no ffmpeg used